iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 ### PseudoLocalizing json locale files

 For localization, iModel.js uses the popular i18next package.
 Localizable strings are defined in json files where the keys are the property names and the localizable strings are the values.
-See [Localization in iModel.js](../../docs/learning/core/frontend/Localization.md) for an explanation.
+See [Localization in iModel.js](./Localization.md) for an explanation.
 While an application is under development, it is useful to be able to easily tell whether a string that appears in the user interface has been properly set up for localization before sending the localization json files out for translation.
 A way of doing that while somewhat preserving readability of the UI is called pseudoLocalization.
 In that process, a separate locale, "en-pseudo" is created and all the vowels in the original strings are replaced with various accented variations.
-The buildIModelJsModule script will perform that step if a "pseudoLocalize" property is provided.
+The buildIModelJsModule script performs that step if a "pseudoLocalize" property is provided.
 It should be an object with a "source" and "dest" property.
 For example:

 ```html
   "iModelJs": {